Pastured Beef Share - Whole, Half, Quarter (Deposit Only)

 Quarter Share Deposit: $550

-Balance is due upon receipt of your product.
+Balance is due prior to delivery of your product.